ssubbulakshmi172/budgetbuddy-ai/README.md

 ## 🤖 CURSOR AI SETUP PROMPT

-**INSTRUCTION FOR CURSOR AI:** When setting up this project on a new machine, read this section and execute the setup script automatically.
+**INSTRUCTION FOR CURSOR AI:** When setting up this project on a new machine, read this section and execute the setup script.
+The script will prompt for user approval before proceeding.

 **Execute this command in the project root directory:**